-Refer the video below by Technical partner Whiteline regarding the static wheel alignment settings that your BRZ / 86 is arriving from the factory with – In there is some interesting stuff!
+Refer the video below by technical partner Whiteline regarding the static wheel alignment settings that your BRZ/86 comes from the factory with – in there is some interesting stuff.

 The Subaru BRZ or ‘Toyota FT86’ as the platform is also know is reaching almost cult following – Developing a massive fan base in a very short amount of time.

 The idea behind the car first came from camp Toyota – where engineers realised early that the a Subaru engineered power plant was going to be needed to get the centre of gravity as low as they wanted to provide the real driving balance they wanted to achieve.
 The rumours from the outset was the cars were going to be light, moderately powered and handle extremely well out of the box and give or take the styling queue from both Subaru and Toyota, it seems that’s exactly what they’ve done.

 - Engine 2.0-litre flat four cylinder engine

 - Length: 4210mm

 Great effort has been made to get the setup of the car right – this is no throw together.
 Even though it a joint engineering effort from both Subaru and Toyota it is certainly no parts bin special.
 The engine is located as far back as is feasible in order to achieve a front to rear balance of a claimed 53% front and 47% rear.
 The use of the boxer engine was purposeful in order to achieve such a low centre of gravity – the basis for which the handling was tuned.
 Macpherson Strut Suspension dominates the front end while a double wishbone setup is utilised in the rear.

 There have been rumours of factory turbo versions and all-wheel-drive versions however in Australian the money has been on the innovative aftermarket industry to take these on as their latest challenge.
 Enter your performance shop, Tunehouse.